iifl-logo

 Environment

-The Company is working with the World Business Council under its Global Platform for Natural Rubber project, focusing on three vital themes: supply chain, operations and products and services, all in alignment with the Sustainable Development Goals (SDGs).
+The Company is committed to a decarbonisation strategy that aims for significant emissions reductions across Scopes 1, 2 and 3.
+In partnership with the World Business Council as part of its Global Platform for Natural Rubber project, it prioritises three pivotal areas: supply chain, operations and products and services, all seamlessly aligned with the Sustainable Development Goals (SDGs).
+This strategic approach not only reflects its dedication to sustainability but also paves the way for a greener, more resilient future.

 Social